Investigating the risks of debris-generating ASAT tests in the presence of megaconstellations: Results: Modeling an India ASAT-like Test

 The relation between velocity kicks and de-orbit timescales is shown in Figure \ref{fig:v_t_kde}.
 The contours for each simulation represent seven levels between 0.1\% and 100\% of $\log_{10}(\Delta v)$.
-Only fragments with t$_{\rm{deorbit}}>1$ day are included in this plot.
+Only fragments with $t_{\rm{deorbit}}>5$ days are included in this plot.
 As expected, most fragments de-orbit within the first few months following the ASAT test.
 This effect is exaggerated for the NSBM, with fragments at the extremes of the velocity kicks de-orbiting quickly and adding to the overall short-term de-orbit fraction like that seen in Figure \ref{fig:deorbitfrac}.
 The $\Delta v$ distributions cluster between $10^2-10^3$ m/s for the NSBM simulation with $L_{\rm{c}}\in [0.003,1.0]$.
 The mode of the Rayleigh distribution overlaps the NSBM distribution, although the NSBM extends to higher $\Delta v$ values, which is consistent with the differences in the models.
 The NSBM simulation with $L_{\rm{c}}\in [0.1,1.0]$ also shows a concentration of $\Delta v$ values around 50 to 150 m/s.
-Again, in the NSBM, larger fragments tend to have lower A/M ratios, and hence lower $\Delta v$ values on average, as can be seen from the PDFs described in Section \ref{sec:SBM}.
+Again, in the NSBM, larger fragments tend to have lower A/M ratios, and hence lower $\Delta v$ values on average.